Analysing then evaluating experiences of mysticism.

 4. A ‘BELATED’ ANSWER

-4.1 Yes, left with a ‘loose end’
+4.1Â Â Yes, I was left with a ‘loose end’

 Firstly, despite the power of those experiences of mine, and again what they indicated to me, they did not prove that I had actually experienced God there.
 Yes, I kind of supposed that I might have, but I had not proven it to myself!
-And that left a big ‘question mark’ in my mind for many years.
+And that left a big âquestion markâ in my mind for many years.
 Yes, the ‘auditor brain’, that I had been born with, made that problem all the worse.

-HOWEVER, I did eventually come to receive some evidence of the genuine-ness of those ‘mystical’ experiences!
+HOWEVER, I did eventually come to receive some evidence of the genuine-ness of those âmysticalâ experiences!

-4.2 Unexpected but trusted source
+4.2Â Â Unexpected but trusted source

-And here comes the bit you may find hard to believe.
+And here comes the bit you may find hard to accept.
 It occurred many years after my actual experiences of mysticism, and through contact with a Christian Pentecostal pastor during a church event.
 And I must add that pastor absolutely didn’t know me from the proverbial ‘bar of soap’.
 Evidence of that type, and in that Christian setting, was indeed bizarre even to me.

-The article, “Experiencing the Holy Spirit” includes a ‘rundown’ on events, and related spiritual experiences, that DO occur within the Christian Pentecostal/ Charismatic movement.
-And I also offer an article based on my long term evaluation of it all, “Is this Spirit stuff real?”
+The article, âExperiencing the Holy Spiritâ includes a ârundownâ on events, and related spiritual experiences, that DO occur within the Christian Pentecostal/ Charismatic movement.
+That truly can ‘rock your socks’, as I repeat so often in that related area of the website.
+And I also offer an article based on my long term evaluation of it all, “Is this Holy Spirit stuff real?”
 Look, I know this ‘stuff’ seemed crazy even to me before I tested it all … but please read on!

-4.3 I accepted the verdict
+4.3Â Â I accepted the verdict

-The incident with the pastor, mentioned above, is included under Heading 5.2 in the article, “Messages of knowledge”.
 Effectively, the clergyman passed on a message to me, from God, making it clear that I had actually experienced him there in that ‘mystical experience’.
 And look, I had no idea that bit of advice was coming my way, at the time, let me tell you!
 The pastor just pointed his finger directly at me and simply said the words that God had placed in his mind.

-Bear in mind too that I can also say that the mystical experience of a pantheist is a little different to that of a Christian mystic.
-I have experienced both.
-The article, “Mysticism explained” further discusses the topic.
+The article, âMysticism explainedâ further discusses the topic.
 And the article mentioned earlier, “So, what is God” offers an overall explanation.

 5. THE BIG PICTURE

 In all honesty I could, like a Zen Buddhist, have just accepted what I had learnt from those early mystical experiences as all there was to know of God!
-Instead, due to my additional experiences of a ‘personal’ God within Christianity, I also have a practical understanding of other aspects of him.
+Instead, due to my additional experiences of a âpersonalâ God within Christianity, I also have a practical understanding of other aspects of him.

 I, like millions of other monotheist believers (Jews, Christians and Muslims) around the world at this time, have developed a personal relationship with God.
 That relationship of mine was first established thirty plus years ago, and has continually developed since that time.
 (And of course it has been continually analysed and evaluated, as this website demonstrates.)

-My belief in the ‘God of monotheism’ is certainly based on my own life experiences as a Christian, and the evidence of God’s everyday presence there.
+My belief in the ‘God of monotheism’ is certainly based on my own life experiences as a Christian, and the evidence of Godâs everyday presence there.
 I know that he really can hear each of us when we speak to him for example.
-I am totally convinced that it really is even possible at times to hear his “still small voice”.
-Also, from my experience, he definitely tries very hard to guide us all down the ‘right track’ in life.
-And much, much more!
+I am totally convinced that it really is even possible at times to hear his âstill small voiceâ.
+Also, from my experience, he definitely tries very hard to guide us all down the âright trackâ in life.
+Look, once you know how to ‘decipher the Bible‘ for yourself, you can even recognise evidence there as you read it.
+And much, much more is on offer!

 6. CHRISTIANITY’S POSITIVE OFFER

-Although I am a ‘non-fundamentalist’ Christian, I have also witnessed stuff in so-called Pentecostal/ Charismatic church services that really ‘rocked my socks’.
-It gave me sound evidence, as far as I am concerned, of God’s personal presence in those services.
+I have also witnessed stuff in so-called Pentecostal/ Charismatic church services that again really ârocked my socksâ.
+It gave me sound evidence, as far as I am concerned, of Godâs personal presence in those services.
 He is DEFINITELY ready to engage with us Christians in that environment; within related fellowships of faith.
 That is if we are ready for it!

 I have devoted three sections of this website to ‘belief in God’.
-Please begin with the article, “How to believe in God” for an explanation on how anyone can find (and then evaluate) the evidence necessary to establish for themselves that the God of Christianity really does exist.
+Please begin with the article, âHow to believe in Godâ for an explanation on how anyone can find (and then evaluate) the evidence necessary to establish for themselves that the God of Christianity really does exist.

-Undeniably as far as I am concerned, billions of people, over thousands of years, have proven to themselves that a ‘personal’ relationship with God is possible.
+Undeniably as far as I am concerned, billions of people, over thousands of years, have proven to themselves that a âpersonalâ relationship with God is possible.
 And what a beautiful relationship it can be.
 Yes indeed, ‘thank you Jesus‘.